noblepayne/lnd-boost-scraper/README.md

 See the [open issues](https://github.com/noblepayne/alby-boost-scraper/issues) for a list of proposed features (and known issues).

+Also the following TODOs:
+- TODO: document using age to manually update secrets.

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.